barkdoll/barkdoll/README.md

 ## 🔎 Who is Jesse?

-He is a full-stack software developer working on nifty projects with Axle Informatics in North Bethesda, MD.
-We work closely with NIH to support their laboratory and research needs through various web application projects, often surrounding high-volume data and informatics.
+He is a software engineer building top-notch product at Onebrief.

 ### 🌳 What is Jesse learning these days?

-He is learning how to create front end applications with Elm, and he is dabbling with C# within the Unity3D space.
+He is deep-diving on React patterns and third-party integrations, and he is learning more about the non-technical aspects of the product lifecycle.

 ### 📬 May I contact Jesse for professional reasons?

-If the inquiry is regarding a permanent, full-remote role (thanks COVID-19 for showing us how viable full-remote development can be), he would be more than happy to [discuss it with you on LinkedIn](https://www.linkedin.com/in/jessebarkdoll/).
+He would be more than happy to [chat with you on LinkedIn](https://www.linkedin.com/in/jessebarkdoll/).